ChrisDorner1/Regex/gist-template.md

 ### Bracket Expressions

-A bracket expression will matcha set of individual characters.
+A bracket expression will match a set of individual characters.
 These are contained in square brackets []

 ### Character Classes